russmckendrick/records/content/albums/the-life-of-the-honeybee-other-moments-of-clarity-15659971/index.md

 ## Tracklisting
-1. The Life of the Honeybee & Other Moments Of Clarity
+1. The Life Of The Honeybee & Other Moments Of Clarity
 2. One Small Soul
 3. Arran Shores
 4. Summerlong